ietf-wg-asdf/SDF/sdf.md

 ### sdfObject

-sdfObjects, the items listed in an `sdfObject` group, are the main "atom" of reusable semantics for model construction.
+sdfObjects, the items listed in an `sdfObject` definition group, are the main "atom" of reusable semantics for model construction.
-It aligns in scope with common definition items from many IoT modeling systems, for example ZigBee Clusters {{ZCL}}, OMA SpecWorks LwM2M Objects {{OMA}}, and
+The concept aligns in scope with common definition items from many IoT modeling systems, for example ZigBee Clusters {{ZCL}}, OMA SpecWorks LwM2M Objects {{OMA}}, and
 OCF Resource Types {{OCF}}.